 - Coffee Grounds

-- Spores of the variety of mushroom you want to grow.
+- Spores of the variety of mushrooms you want to grow.
 Oyster mushrooms seem to grow pretty well on coffee grounds.

 - A container to grow them in.
 It needs to be able to have some kind of lid with ventilation.
 A bucket covered with clingfilm with holes poked in it can work.

 - You can collect spores from mushrooms if you already have some of the mushrooms themselves.
 You can set mushroom caps on a surface that wipes down easily.
 Some glass or a mirror would work well.
 The spores fall out from the gills under the caps and you can see them on the glass or mirror surface to transfer them into your mixture.